 Although long-time friends, Gailfean's lineup was literally “blown together” by stormy weather in October of 2012.
 Their signature is “pure drop” Irish traditional music played in traditional style.
 Members include seven-time All-Ireland button-box champion John Whelan; premier Irish-American fiddler Brian Conway; singing, dancing, story-telling, bodhrán player Máirtín De Cógáin; and accompanist Don Penzien.

 Available for $6/month, for $12/month with the WFUV T-Shirt, or for $20/month with the WFUV Hoodie.

-The new, WFUV cotton t-shirt is cool and simple with a retro feel.
-Slate blue with a large WFUV logo.
+The WFUV cotton t-shirt is cool and simple with a retro feel.
+Choose heather red or slate blue with a large WFUV logo.
 Choose S, M, L or XL.
 Available at $12/month ($144) with the above CD.